nats-io/nats-java-vertx-client/README.md

 You can pass options to configure the JetStream client, although the defaults should suffice for most users.
 See the JetStreamOptions class.

-There is no limit to the number of contexts used, although normally one would only require a single context.
+There is no limit to the number of contexts used, although normally, one would only require a single context.

 ### Publishing